 Community Health Education is designed to give students the skills necessary to change policies, environments, attitudes and behaviors that affect the health of individuals and communities.
 You’ll have the opportunity to complete your Practice-Based Learning experience at local organizations teaching teenagers about the effects of eating disorders or preschoolers about the importance of eating fruits and vegetables.

 By focusing on prevention through effective health education programs, you can help reduce the costs of health care around the nation.
 Upon completion of the program’s Council on Education for Public Health’s accredited curriculum, you’ll have the opportunity to work as administrators or practitioners in health departments, community organizations, corporations, schools and governmental organizations.
 Promote healthy living, prevent disease, and prepare to change the health of individuals and communities for the better.
-And as an accredited school, our MPH graduates are eligible to sit for the Certified Health Education Specialist (CHES) examination or the Certified in Public Health examination.
+And as an accredited school, our MPH graduates are eligible to sit for the Certified Health Education Specialist (CHES) examination or the Certified in Public Health (CPH) examination.